marouenbg/FDA-challenge/README.md

-This is my solution for the FDA sample mislabeling challenge https://precision.fda.gov/challenges/4
+This is my solution (ranked 25/51) for the FDA sample mislabeling challenge https://precision.fda.gov/challenges/4

 The main challenge with the prediction of mismatched samples and clinical data was the high